Beyond Self-Organizing the Work:

 Here we all show up as full legal Members of the company.
 For early-stage companies a dynamic equity system (drawing on the “Slicing Pie” model) enables fair and transparent accounting for individual contributions in time and money, and grants investment stakes in long-term equity.
 Additionally, profit interests and other capital interests are available for everyone.
 Power is no longer held personally with single owners or investors who call the shots.
 If everyone is a legal member of the company the awkward employer-employee dynamic is more fully transcended and there is no longer a privileged class of people potentially distorting interactions in the other containers.

 The Association: Live on Purpose

-One of the the most sought after reintegrations is the question of where and how the people and their matters (like interpersonal relationships, the shared culture(s), care and support, etc.) fit into the picture.
-The Association is a space where we humans show up and associate with each other as who we are, in wholeness, with our strengths and weaknesses, with our desires, hopes, dreams and fears, with our interpersonal tensions and with our individual capacities to develop.
-The focus here is on the people and the ruleset is the Association Agreement that guides our context specific culture, our behavior norms, values, personal development, etc.
+One of the most sought-after reintegrations is the question of where and how the people and their matters (like interpersonal relationships, the shared culture(s), care and support, etc.) fit into the picture.
+The Association is a space where we humans show up and associate with each other as who we are, in wholeness, with our strengths and weaknesses, with our desires, hopes, dreams, and fears, with our interpersonal tensions, and with our individual capacities to develop.
+The focus here is on the people and the ruleset is the Association Agreement that guides our context-specific culture, our behavior norms, values, personal development, etc.